Azure-Samples/blockchain/blockchain-development-kit/integrate/data/postgresql/README.md

 2. Open the Visual Studio Code project in `./src`

-    1. To test the project locally, you must add a `local.settings.json` file to the project and add your MySQL database credentials as shown below
+    1. To test the project locally, you must add a `local.settings.json` file to the project and add your PostgreSQL database credentials as shown below

         ![](./media/VSCodeLocalSettings.PNG)